 Important Information for Direct Loan Borrowers

 There are annual limits on the amount of subsidized and unsubsidized direct loans you may receive each year.
 Learn more about the annual borrowing limits.

-Effective October 1, 2016, the required origination fee increases from 1.068 percent to 1.069 percent for both subsidized and unsubsidized loans.
-The required origination fee increases for Direct PLUS Loans at a rate of 4.276 percent.
-These changes affect loan borrowers whose first loan disbursement occurs after October 1, 2016.
+Effective October 1, 2017, the required origination fee decreases from 1.069 percent to 1.066 percent for both subsidized and unsubsidized loans.
+The required origination fee decreases for Direct PLUS Loans at a rate of 4.264 percent.
+These changes affect loan borrowers whose first loan disbursement occurs after October 1, 2017.